keeroll/Time_Travel_Unity5/README.md

 I use serializefield in units for recording data, which are stored in the dictionary.

-The game have 4 portal, every two create one.
+The game have 4 portals, every two create one.
 At the exit of the last portal, recording ends and begins playing action.

 The game has a function of two-way reverse (rewind), which works with a copy.